Zywave/booster/src/_areas/design-system/components/notifiers.md

 ![Mobile notifier](/images/components/notifier/mobile-notifier.svg)

 While the behavior remains unchanged, the location of Notifiers is different on mobile devices with viewports smaller than 720px.
-The Notifiers on mobile devices should be pinned to the bottom of the screen instead of the top.
-This makes it easier for the user to dismiss the message or click the action contained within.
+The Notifiers on mobile devices should be pinned to the bottom of the screen to make it easier to dismiss while holding the device.

 \[INSERT NOTE] The responsive behavior for Notifiers is not yet available in the toolkit.